gmdelc66/primalitytest/README.md

 sfactorPFLLint(272727272727272727272727272727272727272727272727272727272727272727272727)
 or
 sfactorPFLLint(2727272727272727272727272727272727272727272727272727272727272727272727)

+It can factor the numbers itself in seconds from: https://stackoverflow.com/questions/4078902/cracking-short-rsa-keys

 ** UPDATE JUNE 15th 2020 **

 I added a factoring easter egg.
 As far as i know only fuzzy factor can factor that (N) number (from secretmessage.py, which